-If a master node is located on a common segment, the port connecting to the common segment on the master node's Master instance must be a primary port.
+When a master node is located on the common segment, deployment rules dictate that the port connecting to the common segment on the master node's Master instance must be a primary port.

 This is to avoid inappropriate physical blocking.
 A master node's secondary ports must not connect to the common segment, because in normal operation secondary ports are blocking.
 In the case of the highest priority Master, this would result in physical blocking, which would unnecessarily prevent lower priority domains from having access to the common segment.